 - What should I wear during my test?

-Dress comfortably and refrain from wearing items such as jewelry, tie clips, cuff links, ornate clips, combs, barrettes, headbands, and other hair accessories.
-You will be recorded during your test session and a photo from the test session will be sent to ETS.
+Your test session will be recorded, so dress comfortably and appropriately.
+Avoid wearing items such as tie clips, cuff links, ornate clips, combs, barrettes, headbands, and other hair accessories.

 - What is the check-in process like?

-- Will there be someone monitoring me during my at home test session?
+- Will I be monitored during my test session?

 - Will I have to submit a photo?